Colorado State Highway 21: State highway

 The Copper Ridge Metropolitan District was formed in 2010 to fund the extension of Powers Boulevard from SH 83 to I-25 through tax increment financing from the Polaris Pointe development, located near the planned I-25/Powers Boulevard interchange.
-Construction on the first phase of the extension began in 2019 and was scheduled to complete in Spring 2020.
-After failing that schedule due to the COVID-19 pandemic, it was scheduled to complete in Summer 2021.
+Construction on the first phase of the extension began in 2019 and was scheduled to complete in spring 2020.
+After failing that schedule due to the COVID-19 pandemic, it was scheduled to complete in summer 2021.
 The interchange was completed on October 7, 2021 with temporary signs for Voyager Parkway on I-25.

 Future

 Construction of the northern extension of SH 21 to I-25 is underway, led by the Copper Ridge Metropolitan District; the project includes the segment from I-25 to Voyager Parkway.
 Construction of the first phase was completed in October 2021.
-The second phase, to connect Powers Boulevard between Voyager Parkway and SH 83, has not been funded or scheduled.
+The second phase, to connect Powers Boulevard between Voyager Parkway and SH 83, was approved by the PPRTA Board of Directors and Colorado Springs City Council in August 2023, and the El Paso County Board of Commissioners in September 2023.
+Through the agreement, the Copper Ridge Metropolitan District will finance the project and be reimbursed by the city and county from 2025 through 2034, allowing the project to be completed years ahead of its original schedule.

 The 2010 central Powers Boulevard studies proposed the interchange between SH 21 and Airport Road/Stewart Avenue as a priority project due to congestion at the intersection and its use as the main entrance to Peterson Air Force Base.
 In 2014, CDOT identified a diverging diamond as the preferred interchange type, and, in 2020, they included the project in their ten-year vision plan, anticipated for the second half of the decade.

 In January 2021, plans were discussed for five more overpasses on the existing portions of SH 21.
 This includes the diverging diamond interchange at Research Parkway which was opened to traffic in September 2022.
 The other overpasses would include the interchanges at Dublin Boulevard, Stetson Hills Boulevard, and Barnes Road.
 This plan has not yet been approved or funded.

+In June 2024, construction began for upgrading the Airport Road intersection into a diverging diamond interchange.
+It is expected to finish by 2026.